libiki123/webdocs/docs/interview-docs/unity/interviewPrep.md

 Some interview questions that may come up during the process:

+### General

 1. **Tell me about yourself**

+   - Introduce your name > year of experience > your hobby - if align with the job > your current position & company - if employed > your main task in the company > your past experience/product (if any) > your goal in the future

 2. Tell me where a time you strongly disagree with someone in your team

-.
-What are your product frameworks you have been using?
+3. What are your product frameworks you have been using?

-.
-Describe one project in your portfolio
+4. Describe one project in your portfolio

-6. **How would you optimize code, scene, material, shader to make it compatible with even low end phone?**
+### Unity

+1. **What components have you used in your project?**

+2. Physics

+- which collider cost lest

+3. Animator

+   - blend animation
+   - blend top and bot anim
+   - control animation

+4. Light

+   - different type of light
+   - light probe, reflection probe

+5. Shadow

+- if shadow not showing, how would you solve it?

+6. Particle System

+- scaling

+7. Rendering

+- layer, camera, ui so on
+- Understand batching and managing UI draw calls

+8. Shader

+- car crash

+9. Audio & Texture compression

+- different compression for pc, android, ios

+10. **Optimizing**

     Check out my [Unity Optimization](../../unity-docs/unity-optimizing.md) page for more details

     - You can use **Frame debugger** to check draw call to check where/what being drawing each frame, combine sprite using **Sprite Atlas** to reduce draw call
     - You can use custom **Tick System** to replace normal **Update** in mono, this will reduce the update call for logic that doesnt need to be updated every frame
     - you can create a **Benchmark Tool** to test your code to measure its performance, this will help you identify where/what being slow
     - Using **Hash String** with animator.
 Animmator functions usually hash the string you pass in the parameter and this will cost some performant, we can reduce by using **Animator.StringToHash** from the start.
 Same thing with change shader property, we can use **Shader.PropertyToID** to hash the property name and change the shader property with the hash value.
     - Changing renderer pipeline setting, you can turn off setting like **Depth Texture** to reduce draw call.
     - For instantiate lots of object, you can use **Object Pooling System** to reuse the object and reduce garbage collection.
     - Compressing textures, sprites and audios.
 Change the compression setting to reduce the size of the texture, sprite and audio but make sure the quality is not degraded.

-.
-Do you know how to use profiler?

-.
-How do you reduce size of the game without satisfied the quality?

-.
-Which programming pattern you implement in your project?

-.
-Have you play this \*\*\*\* game? can do deconstruct and explain how this game works?

-.
-Do you know about addressable and assetBundle?
+11. MonoBehaviour

+- different between update, fixed update, late update

+12. Couroutine

+### C#

+1. What is the difference between **struct** and **class** in C#?

+2. is array, list big O or small O

 ---

 ## Questions to Ask

 You will need to prepare some questions to ask during the interview.
 Do research about the company and their products.

+Here some general questions that you can ask:

+1.